Massachusetts's congressional districts

 Massachusetts is currently divided into 9 congressional districts, each represented by a member of the United States House of Representatives.
-After the 2010 census, the number of Massachusetts's seats was decreased from 10 to 9, due to the State's low growth in population since the year 2000.
-This mandatory redistricting after the 2010 census eliminated Massachusetts's 10th congressional district, and also caused a major shift in how the state's congressional districts are currently drawn.
+After the 2010 census, the number of seats in Massachusetts was decreased from 10 to 9, due to the State's low growth in population since the year 2000.
+This mandatory redistricting after the 2010 census eliminated Massachusetts's 10th congressional district, as well as causing a major shift in how the state's congressional districts are currently drawn.

 Current districts and representatives

-List of members of the United States House delegation from Massachusetts in the 118th Congress, their terms, their district boundaries, and the district political ratings, according to the CPVI.
-The delegation has a total of 9 members, all of whom are members of the Democratic party.
+This is a list of United States representatives from Massachusetts in the 118th Congress, their terms, their district boundaries, and the district political ratings, according to the CPVI.
+The delegation has a total of nine members, all of whom are members of the Democratic party.
+It is the most populous state in which all members are from the same party.